-Digestive system Common abnormalities affecting the pharynx, oesophagus and gastrointestinal tract.
-Obstructive lesions and functions disturbances.
+Digestive System Common radiographic and ultrasonographic abnormalities of the oesophagus and gastrointestinal tract.
+Obstructive lesions and functional disturbances.
 The significance of gas shadows.
 The use of contrast media.
 Differential diagnoses.

-Abdomen Recognition of changes in outline, position and opacity of organs.
+Abdomen (in particular in the foal) Recognition of changes in outline, position and opacity of organs.
 Abdominal masses and displacements caused by them.
 The presence of free gas or fluid.
 Differential diagnoses.

-Urogenital System Common abnormalities affecting the kidneys, ureters, bladder, urethra, male and female genital organs.
-Intravenous urography, retrograde cystography and urethrography (positive and negative).
+Urogenital System Common abnormalities affecting the bladder, including retrograde cystography.
 Differential diagnoses.